aseprite/docs/move-tool.md

 ## Select and Move Layers

-When you use `Ctrl` (or `⌘`) key and `Left click`, the Move tool is selected with the *Auto Layer Select* option checked:
+When you use `Ctrl` (or `⌘`) key and `Left click`, the Move tool is selected with the *Auto Select Layer* option checked:

 ![Autoselect option](move-tool/autoselect.png)